balena-io-hardware/fin-info-doc/documentation/manual/manual.md

 Power

 You can power the balena Fin from either a 5.5/2.1mm Barrel Jack (mapping 24) with positive polarity on the middle element or the Phoenix connector (mapping 23).
-The negative polarity of the Phoenix connector is labeled on the PCB with a &quot;-&quot; symbol.
+The negative polarity of the Phoenix connector is labeled on the PCB with a "-" symbol.
 You can also power the balena Fin from the 5V pins exposed by the HAT connector, 2.5A are required as per the HAT specification.

 # Developer Instructions